 Following the reconnaissance expedition in 2012, the challenge was for Nick to land on Rockall for a second time (becoming only the third person in history to do so) and survive solo on this isolated rock in the middle of the North Atlantic, in order to set two new records:

 1. The longest ever solo occupation of Rockall;

 2. The longest occupation of Rockall in history.

 Nick successfully set a new longest occupation record of 45 days in June and July 2014, for which he won English Adventurer of the Year in 2015.

 THE ROCKALL JUBILEE EXPEDITION

-Nick's 2012 expedition to Rockall was a reconnaissance mission for the future 60 day occupation of the rock.
+Nick's 2012 expedition to Rockall was a reconnaissance mission for his future 60 day occupation of the rock.
 Nick departed at the end of May 2012, and landed on Rockall, carrying out several equipment checks and tests in preparation for the future record breaking attempt on the rock.
 The date of departure coincided with the Queen's Diamond Jubilee weekend, and Nick sent the first Tweet and Facebook update from the rock.
 Upon landing, Nick became a member of the exclusive Rockall Club.